Vibe Coding My Mom’s 4-Year Medical Mystery

 2025: Another severe episode.
 For weeks, she couldn’t move in the mornings due to stiffness and joint pain.
 Two specialists both declared it a textbook case of rheumatoid arthritis.
 The reasoning seemed straightforward — her rheumatoid factor was through the roof, her joints hurt, she was inflamed.
 Must be RA.
 At this point, it was clear that what we were dealing with was an autoimmune condition, and after a short course of corticosteroids, she felt better.

 2026: Another brutal flare.
 This time: widespread skin rashes, the highest fever yet, and crushing fatigue.
-This time, though, I had a Claude Pro subscription (thank you to my employer).
+This time, I had a Claude Pro subscription.

 Why RA never fit #